finance calculator

 Deep dive

-Calculate interest coverage (times interest earned) by entering EBIT and interest expense to gauge debt serviceability.
+Calculate your interest coverage ratio by entering EBIT and interest expense to see how many times operating earnings cover your interest bill.

-Use it to check covenant compliance, stress-test new debt, or benchmark against lender requirements.
+Use this interest coverage calculator to check covenant compliance, assess new debt, and benchmark credit risk against lender expectations.

 FAQs